arf-berkeley/obsidian-andes/README.md

 Click one of the buttons below to launch the tool directly in your browser:

-- **[Launch the App](https://mybinder.org/v2/gh/arf-berkeley/obsidian-andes/HEAD?urlpath=voila%2Frender%2Fnotebooks%2Fobsidian_geochem.ipynb)** — Opens a clean, app-like interface.
+- **[Launch the Voila App](https://mybinder.org/v2/gh/arf-berkeley/obsidian-andes/HEAD?urlpath=voila%2Frender%2Fnotebooks%2Fobsidian_geochem.ipynb)** — Opens a clean, app-like interface.
 Best for most users.
 Just wait for it to load (this can take a minute or two the first time), then follow the on-screen instructions.

 - **[Launch in JupyterLab](https://mybinder.org/v2/gh/arf-berkeley/obsidian-andes/HEAD?urlpath=%2Fdoc%2Ftree%2Fnotebooks%2Fobsidian_geochem.ipynb)** — Opens the full notebook environment if you want to see or modify the underlying code.